 Now, if you’re up to it, it’s time to put up the holiday lights.
-Use our handy guide to hanging Christmas lights here to learn everything you need to know about this sometimes daunting task, and to ensure you smile, rather than frown in frustration, when the job’s done.
-The key is to take your time, and avoid cutting corners whenever possible.
+Use our handy guide to hanging Christmas lights here to learn everything you need to know about this sometimes daunting task.
+The key is to take your time and avoid cutting corners whenever possible.
 When those lights switch on and blast out into the street, any section where something is hanging down or improperly spaced will be glaringly obvious.
-To make your lights really pop, you don’t have to go crazy — a few high-quality, well-placed strands will always beat out a haphazard overload of blinding colors.
+To make your lights really pop, you don’t have to go crazy.
+A few high-quality, well-placed strands will always beat out a haphazard overload of blinding colors.
 Though, of course, if you’re more of an enthusiast, go all-out!
 Just keep these basics in mind.

-Once everything’s clean, your front door is looking Santa-ready, and your lights are finally all in place, you’re all set to coast into the holiday season looking like the most festive folks in town.
-Hook up your lights to a timer, and set it to turn on just before the sun sets.
-It’s an insider secret; Most people turn them on after it gets dark, but lighting them up in the “golden hour” can give your home a warm, welcome glow.
+Once everything’s clean, your front door is looking Santa-ready.
+Your lights are finally all in place, you’re all set to coast into the holiday season looking like the most festive folks in town.
+Hook up your lights to a timer, and set it to turn on just before the sunsets.
+It’s an insider secret; Most people turn them on after it gets dark.
+But lighting them up during “golden hour” can give your home a warm, welcome glow.